 For the latest bestsellers or books you can’t find at the library or LibriVox, buying audio books is the way to go.

-Each service offers a free 30-day trial that lets you download 2 books for free.
+Each service offers a free trial that lets you download books for free.
 That gives you a chance to test out the services before you commit.

-After the free trial period, both Audible and Audiobooks charge a monthly subscription fee that includes one book per month.
-Additional books cost extra.
+After the free trial period, both Audible and Audiobooks charge a monthly subscription fee for a certain number of audio books per month.

 Recommended for you: